AtelierNum/AtelierNum.github.io-V1/README.md

 node getContent.js
 ```

-Now you can open a local server of your project ( from App directory):
+Now you can open a local server of your project ( from App directory) to test your modification locally:

 ```
 cd ../..